mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

 following notes:

 - Ensure that a majority of the total number of :ref:`voting nodes
-  <replica-set-non-voting-nodes>` are within Site A. This includes
+  <replica-set-non-voting-members>` are within Site A. This includes
-  :ref:`secondary-only members <replica-set-secondary-only-nodes>` and :ref:`arbiters <replica-set-arbiters>`.
+  :ref:`secondary-only members <replica-set-secondary-only-members>` and :ref:`arbiters <replica-set-arbiters>`.

 - If you deploy a replica set with an uneven number of members, deploy